-In 2011, the Alameda County Water District (District) engaged Raftelis to conduct a water conservation rate study.
+The Alameda County Water District (District) engaged Raftelis to conduct a water conservation rate study.
 They had recently seen a significant reduction in demand, which caused a decrease in revenue.
 The District was interested in developing a conservation rate structure that would assist them in meeting the regulatory requirements of SBx7-7, promote efficiency, and create revenue stability.
 The District’s existing rate structure consisted of a fixed service charge and uniform commodity rates for all customer classes.
 Raftelis examined and evaluated inclining tiered rate structures and water budget-based rate structures.
 Each potential rate structure had numerous variations associated with them.
 Factors examined included: historical vs. real-time weather factors for designing the tier widths for budget-based rates and inclining tiered rates; different methodologies for determining residential landscape areas which were used to determine outdoor water budgets; indoor and outdoor drought factors; and gallons per capita per day for each residential household member.

-Since 2012, the District has retained Raftelis annually for support on updating the financial plan and other financial and rate analyses.
+Since these initial projects, the District has retained Raftelis annually for support on updating the financial plan and other financial and rate analyses.
 In 2014, the District engaged Raftelis to conduct a drought rate study to evaluate the financial impacts of the severe and ongoing drought and to develop a drought rate schedule to help mitigate the financial impacts.
 The Drought Study Report, which summarized the methodology and results of the Study, was submitted to the District and adopted by the District Board in April 2014.